ASSESSING VEGAN CLIENTS WITH EATING DISORDERS AND BUILDING A RECOVERY MEAL PLAN

 - Are you willing to increase the variety of fuel choices in your vegan meal plan to support the nutritional rehabilitation of your body and mind, as needed?

 We believe these questions empower clients to begin discovering where the eating disorder beliefs overlap with their vegan beliefs.
 As clients retake these assessment questions over the course of treatment and participate in the therapeutic process built on trust in their treatment team, the behaviors that are either separate or enmeshed become more apparent.
 If you have a client that may need a higher level of care while remaining vegan, please fill out this form to get support from our team.

-Building a Recovery Meal Plan for Vegan Clients
+Building a Vegan Eating Disorder Recovery Meal Plan

 Developing a recovery meal plan that follows vegan principles requires special attention to the essential nutrients that can be impacted the most.
 These critical nutrients, which include protein, iron, calcium, zinc, vitamin B12, riboflavin, and omega-3 fatty acids, need to be provided daily through a consistent variety of food choices to fully restore health and sustain recovery.
 These nutrients cannot be consumed without a wide variety of choices from foods that provide all of the macronutrients and micronutrients.
 The client’s willingness and ability to consume the quantity and quality of food from this wide range of choices, within Alsana’s commitment to the balance of nourishment and pleasure on both a physical and emotional level, can identify barriers that the eating disorder has created.
 As barriers are identified, individual challenges are provided so that our clients can practice new behaviors and thought processes to support recovery within a safe environment of therapeutic support.